Fieldcrest cruises in regional debut

 White (21) and Carolyn Megow (20) combined for 41 points.
 Riley Burton finished with 13 points, while Macy Gochanour added 10.

-Fieldcrest, who owns a 10-game winning streak, returns to Wilmington to face Seneca in this evening’s 7 p.m. final.
+Fieldcrest, who owns a 10-game winning streak, returns to Wilmington to face Seneca in Thursday's 7 p.m. final.

 Notes: White celebrated her 17th birthday in style with a game-high showing against Princeton.